Germany Sees Record Death Toll On First Day Of New Lockdown - UrduPoint

 Germany Sees Record Death Toll On First Day Of New Lockdown

-Germany registered a record number of deaths from Covid-19 on Wednesday, the first day of a new partial lockdown to try and cope with a surge in infections
+Germany reported a record number of deaths from Covid-19 on Wednesday, the first day of a new partial lockdown to try to halt a surge in infections

-Frankfurt am Main, (APP - UrduPoint / Pakistan Point News - 16th Dec, 2020 ) :Germany registered a record number of deaths from Covid-19 on Wednesday, the first day of a new partial lockdown to try and cope with a surge in infections.
+Frankfurt am Main, (APP - UrduPoint / Pakistan Point News - 16th Dec, 2020 ) :Germany reported a record number of deaths from Covid-19 on Wednesday, the first day of a new partial lockdown to try to halt a surge in infections.

 A total of 952 people died in the previous 24 hours, according to the Robert Koch Institute disease control centre.